 - The bad guy affirmation.
 Say what you will about the villains of video games, but you can't deny that they really know that their labels as baddies don't define who they really are.

 Villains: I am bad, and that's good.
 I will never be good, and that's not bad.
 There's no one I'd rather be than me.

-The scene where Ralph and Vanellope bake a kart together.
+- The scene where Ralph and Vanellope bake a kart together.
 You could see the both of them are having a special and fun bonding moment together while playing the mini-games.
-But if that wasn't heartwarming and adorable enough, after they finish baking the kart it turns out that it didn't turn out as nice-looking as it could have been.
-Ralph tries to apologize to a shocked-looking Vanellope, but then she bursts into happiness, squealing and jumping up and down with joy at the fact that she finally has a real kart.
+But if that wasn't heartwarming and adorable enough, after they finish baking the kart, which is functional but rather misshapen from Ralph's destructive decorating, Ralph tries to apologize to a shocked-looking Vanellope.
+Rather than be disappointed, though, she bursts into happiness, squealing and jumping up and down with joy at the fact that she finally has a real kart.
 As Vanellope does this, Ralph makes a subtle sigh as his heart melts along with the audience.